 The ruins of Jerash – Once a prosperous Roman city – Jordan

-|My journey through Jordan started with a day in Amman.
-After a day in the city, I went in search of the ruins of Jerash, once a prosperous Roman city in the north of Jordan.
+|My trip through Jordan began with a day in Amman.
+After a day in the city, I went in search of the ruins of Jerash, once a prosperous Roman city in northern Jordan.
+It is one of the best-preserved Roman cities and you get a good idea of life as it was lived then.

-This morning, I drove off in my rental car after a delicious breakfast and arrived in Jerash at around 11 o’clock, where I checked in at Full Panorama to Archeological Site Jarash.
+That morning, I drove off in my rental car after a delicious breakfast and arrived in Jerash at around 11 o’clock, where I checked in at Full Panorama to Archeological Site Jarash.
 This is the name of my hotel, it is a kind of homestay and the family gave me a warm welcome with a cup of coffee and half an hour later I was allowed into my room.

 And yes, as the name suggests, it has a full view of the archaeological site of Jerash.